flet-dev/website/docs/guides/python/theming.md

 #### `color`

+Overrides the default value of `PopupMenu.color` in all descendant `PopupMenu` controls.

 #### `elevation`

+Overrides the default value of `PopupMenu.elevation` in all descendant `PopupMenu` controls.

 #### `enable_feedback`

+Overrides the default value of `PopupMenu.enable_feedback` in all descendant `PopupMenu` controls.

 #### `icon_color`

+Overrides the default value of `PopupMenu.icon_color` in all descendant `PopupMenu` controls.

 #### `icon_size`

+Overrides the default value of `PopupMenu.icon_size` in all descendant `PopupMenu` controls.

 #### `label_text_style`

+Overrides the default value of `PopupMenu.label_text_style` in all descendant `PopupMenu` controls.

 #### `menu_position`

+Overrides the default value of `PopupMenu.menu_position` in all descendant `PopupMenu` controls.

 #### `mouse_cursor`

+Overrides the default value of `PopupMenu.mouse_cursor` in all descendant `PopupMenu` controls.

 #### `shadow_color`

+Overrides the default value of `PopupMenu.shadow_color` in all descendant `PopupMenu` controls.

 #### `shape`

+Overrides the default value of `PopupMenu.shape` in all descendant `PopupMenu` controls.

 #### `surface_tint_color`

+Overrides the default value of `PopupMenu.surface_tint_color` in all descendant `PopupMenu` controls.

 #### `text_style`

+Overrides the default value of `PopupMenu.text_style` in all descendant `PopupMenu` controls.

 ### `ProgressIndicatorTheme` class